CommonAccord/Cmacc-Org/Doc/Wx/com/foley/GRS/FCPAPolicy/Form/Doc_v01.md

 3.3.0.sec=Bribery also can involve corrupt payments to agents or employees of customers or business partners in order to secure an advantage over competitors.
 This Policy therefore prohibits the payment of bribes – in any amount and at any level – to any private persons, including but not limited to the following:

-3.2.1.sec=Employees of companies who are in a position to direct business to ABC;
+3.2.1.sec=Employees of companies who are in a position to direct business to {P1.Handle};

 3.2.1.sec=Purchasing agents or procurement officers of customers and potential customers; and

-3.2.1.sec=Third parties who are in a position to recommend or refer business to ABC.
+3.2.1.sec=Third parties who are in a position to recommend or refer business to {P1.Handle}.

 3.3.sec=As noted above, any payment that cannot be made directly to an individual under this Policy may also not be made indirectly, such as to a close relative, through a friend, via the individual’s business, or through some other intermediary.